mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 foldr f z (build g) = g f z
 ```

-How does it help to eliminate intermediate lists?
-Let's see, `build g`
+How does it help eliminate intermediate lists?
+Let's see: `build g` builds
-builds some list, while `foldr f z` goes through the list “replacing” `(:)`
+some list, while `foldr f z` goes through the list “replacing” `(:)`
-applications with `f` and the empty list with `z`, in fact this is a popular
+applications with `f` and the empty list with `z`.
+In fact, this is a popular
 explanation of what `foldr` does:

 ```haskell